Superbiouss/Remote-Commander/README.md

 4.  **Scan the QR Code:**
     *   When the app loads, tap the **"Connect"** button, then **"Scan QR Code"**.
     *   Point your phone's camera at the QR code in your computer's terminal.
     *   It will connect instantly!

-You are now ready to launch apps from your phone!
+You are now ready to launch apps from your phone.

 ---

-### No Wi-Fi?
-Use a Phone Hotspot!
+### Using a Phone Hotspot

-If you're out and about, you can use your phone's hotspot instead of Wi-Fi.
+If you don't have Wi-Fi, you can use your phone's personal hotspot instead.

 1.  **Enable Hotspot:** Turn on the personal hotspot on your phone.
 2.  **Connect Laptop:** Connect your computer to your phone's hotspot network.